reedbc1/AIReaderAdvisory/README.md

 Uses OpenAI to provide recommended library items based on user requests.
 The program does the following:

 <b>Catalog Retrieval</b>
-- Gets current items and item descriptions from a library catalog (only DVDs currently supported)
+- Gets current items and item descriptions from a library catalog

 <b>Creating embeddings</b>
-- Creates embeddings for each item to later find semantic similarity to user queries
+- Creates embeddings for each item to find semantic similarity to user queries

 <b>AI Responses</b>
 - Prompts a user to describe what items they are looking for
 - Embeds query and searches catalog using FAISS (Facebook AI Similarity Search)
-- Chooses final results with ChatGPT 4o
+- Chooses final results with ChatGPT 4o and explains relevance to query

 ## Running the Program
-- The program is ran by calling pipeline.py
+- The program runs by calling pipeline.py
 - Pipeline uses argparse.
-You pass arguments when runnind pipeline.py depending on what you want to do.
+You pass arguments when running pipeline.py depending on what you want to do.
 - Arguments:
   - --fetch "Fetch data from Vega and enrich editions"
   - --embed "Generate embeddings and FAISS index"